jameswniu/extraction/README.md

 Extract and format data from customer raw input.py

-Use other table to fill in ICD code descriptions and update database for records.py
+Use data warehouse to fill in missing ICD code descriptions and update records stored.py

 Generate CSV from database and convert Linux win line endings.py